Amazon.com's Kindle Direct Publishing

 - KDP Book Package - Kindle Direct Publishing offers e-book only format and, as stated above, gives parameters and instructions for the technical specifications for formatting the file.
 In addition to the instructions for the file format, Amazon.com strongly suggests that the book have a compelling cover image, though for those books that don't have an image, the service will fill in with a simple placeholder.

 - Amazon.com's Kindle Direct Publishing Book Distribution - The Kindle Store provides KDP-published authors with a distribution channel.
 Amazon Kindle owners can purchase KDP content on the Kindle Store site and download it for reading on the Amazon Kindle wireless e-reading device.
-Readers who do not own an Amazon Kindle are also able to read KDP content on their PCs or Macs by using Kindle for PC/Mac software; or read KDP content on their mobile phones or PDAs with the Kindle for Mobile Devices app.
+Readers who do not own an Amazon Kindle are also able to read KDP content on their PCs or Macs by using Kindle for PC/Mac software; or read KDP content on their mobile phones or PDAs with the Kindle app.

 - Kindle Direct Publishing Book Publicity and Marketing - When an author publishes through KDP, it is included in Amazon's merchandising algorithms.
 While it's not explicit how a quickly a new book will be entered into the clickstream (presumably it has to do with topic, sales movement, etc), online merchandising may include the book jacket and description appearing when a customer is viewing another book's page, under such cross-promotional areas as "More Items to Consider," "Customers with Similar Searches Purchased," and "Customers Who Bought This Item Also Bought."
 Promotional programs also may include customer sampling.